duchesnay/pystatsml/README.md

 Structure
 ---------

-Courses are available in three formats:
+The Course is a [Sphinx project](https://www.sphinx-doc.org/en/master) made of :

 1. Jupyter notebooks `*/*.ipynb` files.

 2. Python files using [sphinx-gallery](https://sphinx-gallery.github.io/stable/index.html) `*/*.py` files.

-3. ReStructuredText files.
+3. ReStructuredText or Markdown files.

 All notebooks and python files are converted into `rst` format and then assembled together using sphinx.